-Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, colleges cannot discriminate against a student because of disability.
-This means colleges are required to ensure students with disabilities have an equal opportunity to access all education, programs, and other supports available to non-disabled students.
-Colleges must provide Reasonable Accommodations as needed to ensure students with disabilities have the supports needed to equally engage.
+The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 state that colleges and universities cannot discriminate against a student because of their disability.
+Colleges are required to ensure students with disabilities have an equal opportunity to access all education, programs, and other supports available to non-disabled students.
+Colleges must provide "Reasonable Accommodations" to ensure students with disabilities have the supports needed to equally engage.

 It is important to understand the types of support students with disabilities can and cannot receive in college, and how that differs from high school.
-Most importantly, students in college DO NOT have Individualized Education Plans (IEPs) like they may have had in high school.
-In college, students with disabilities CAN have 504 Plans that provide reasonable accommodations to ensure equal access to education.
+Students in college DO NOT have Individualized Education Plans (IEPs) like they may have had in K-12.
+In college, students with disabilities may have a 504 Plan that provides reasonable accommodations to ensure equal access to education.